 Peanut is technically a legume and not a nut, but because of its usage, it is called a nut butter.
 Homemade peanut butter has a more intense flavour than store bought,

-Cashew butter is unbelievably rich, smooth and creamy.
+Homemade Cashew butter is unbelievably rich, smooth and creamy.
 Packed with nutrients, it is an excellent substitute for real butter and a concentrated form of food energy.
 I was recently introduced to cashew butter and I fell in love with it immediately.
-Eating it with rice crackers or just scooping it out of the jar to eat is just yum.
+Eating it with rice crackers or just scooping it out of the jar to eat is simply yum.

 The basic Chinese fried rice is a perfect way to repurpose leftover rice, meat and vegetables.
 It is fast and easy to throw together and always delightfully yummy.
 It is not the regular amazing Nigerian fried rice, but will stand up to it Nigerian fried in both taste and beauty.